tizzo/probo.ci/docs/build.md

 ### Plugins

-#### 1. Shell Plugin

 Each step also has a `plugin`.
 The default plugin is `shell`.

-Depending on the `plugin` you specify, you may have other parameters depending on the step plugin used.
-The shell plugin requires a parameter for 'command'.
+Depending on the `plugin` you specify, you will have access to various parameters.
+These parameters allow you to configure your Probo site build.

+#### 1. Shell Plugin

+The shell plugin requires a parameter for `command`.
+This allows you to define shell commands to run during the site build.
+You can list as many commands as you like within the steps in your .probo.yaml file.
+Remember to include a `name` for each `command`.

+The shell plugin provides several variables to use within your `.probo.yaml` file.

+- `$SRC_DIR` : The filepath which contains the code from your pull request.
+- `$ASSET_DIR` : The filepath which contains any assets you uploaded to your Probo project.
+- `$BUILD_ID` : The ID for the build.

 ##### Examples